 One-way functions are fundamental to many aspects of theory of computation.
-Loosely speaking, one-way are those functions that are easy to evaluate but hard to invert.
-However, many applications such as pseudorandom generators (see [4, 23] and [7, Chap.
-3]) and secure encryption (see [13] and [8, Chap.
-5]) require that the function has a "hard-core" predicate b.
-This value b(x) should be easy to evaluate on input x, but hard to guess (with a noticeable correlation) when given only the value of f(x).
+Loosely speaking, one-way are those functions which are easy to evaluate but hard to invert.
+However, many applications such as pseudorandom generators (see [Blum Micali 82, Yao 82]) and secure probabilistic encryption (see [Goldwasser Micali 82]) require that the function has a "hard-core" predicate b.
+This b(x) should be easy to evaluate on input x, but hard to guess (with a noticeable correlation) when given only the value of f(x).
 Intuitively, the hard-core predicate "concentrates" the one-wayness of the function in a strong sense.

-A natural question of practical and theoretical importance is whether every one-way function has a hard-core predicate.
-Prior to [10] only partial answers have been given:
+Clearly, only one-way functions may have hard-core predicates.
+A natural question of practical and theoretical importance is whether every one-way function has one.
+So far only partial answers have been given: